MIROC-DOC/model_description/md_en/p-sfc.md

 Surface processes are classified as follows.

-1. geothermal diffusion processes - Determining the geothermal structure
+1. geothermal diffusion processes - Determining the geothermal temperature structure

 2. geological and hydrological processes - Determining the structure of underground water, runoff, etc.